codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the green grape say to the purple grape?
+What did the late tomato say to the early tomato?
+I’ll ketch up
-BREATH!!

 ## Daily Trivia

-On a standard American QWERTY keyboard, what symbol will you enter if you hold the shift key and press 1?
- 1. Dollar Sign
+The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
+ 1. China (People&#039;s Republic of)
- 2. Percent Sign
+ 2. Germany
- 3. Exclamation Mark
+ 3. United States
- 4. Asterisk
+ 4. Taiwan

 <details>
   <summary>Answer</summary>
-  Exclamation Mark
+  Taiwan
 </details>